antgroup/ant-ray/doc/source/tune/api_docs/reporters.rst

     | MyTrainable_a826b7bc | RUNNING  | 10.234.98.164:31112 | 0.729127  | 0.0748 | 0.1784 | 0.1797 | 1.7161 |          7.05715 |    14 |
     +----------------------+----------+---------------------+-----------+--------+--------+--------+--------+------------------+-------+

 Note that columns will be hidden if they are completely empty.
 The output can be configured in various ways by instantiating a ``CLIReporter`` instance (or ``JupyterNotebookReporter`` if you're using jupyter notebook).
 Here's an example:

-..
-TODO: test these snippets

 .. code-block:: python